rileyts/rileyts.github.io/projects/project-3.md

 summary: A robotics competition where teams construct autonomous robots programmed to solve a 16x16 maze as quickly as possible.
 ---

 Micromouse is a robotics competition where teams of students spend several months designing, constructing and testing an autonomous vehicle using a five hundred dollar budget.
 On the day of the competition the robot had to be able to navigate a maze and locate the center as quickly as possible.
 As Lead Electrical Engineer of the team, I oversaw the production of the electronics system.
+Our robot used two DC motors for its drive and IR sensors to detect proximity to maze walls.
+The chassis was designe to be as compact as possible.
+The electronics were also broken up onto two different circuit boards to help further size reduction.

 <div class="ui medium rounded images">
   <img class="ui image" src="../images/MMRobot.jpg">